Systematic Literature Review: Quantum Machine Learning and its applications: Materials and methods

 \section{Materials and methods}

-To identify, evaluate and interpret the studies available in the literature and taking into account the research questions proposed by the authors, the methodology proposed by Kitchenham et al. \cite{kitchenham2007guidelines} is used, thus organizing it into planning, conducting, and reporting the study.
-The structure of this section will be distributed according to \cite{CRUZBENITO2018, holgado2020}.
+To identify, evaluate, and interpret the studies available in the literature and taking into account the research questions proposed by the authors, the methodology proposed by Kitchenham et al. \cite{kitchenham2007guidelines} is used, thus organizing it into planning, conducting, and reporting the study.
+The structure of this section will be distributed according to \cite{CRUZBENITO2018, holgado2020, Penalvo_2022}.
 First, the databases will be selected, then the research questions will be defined as well as the inclusion and exclusion criteria and the definition of the search string, and finally, the review process will be carried out.

 While working on this systematic literature review, we used Parsifal (\url{https://parsif.al/}) to manage traceability and Mendeley (\url{https://www.mendeley.com/}) as the bibliographic manager.
 On the other hand, two bibliographic reviews have been taken as a reference to structure this study, one of them from a general perspective of quantum computing \cite{OQuinn2020} and another one from a more specific context of quantum machine learning \cite{Benedetti2019}.
 Furthermore, to facilitate the reproducibility of this study, we provide a public record of the review procedure and steps in \url{https://github.com/DaveHub5/SLR_Quantum_Machine_Learning}.
-There, the readers can observe the status of the reviewed articles through the different phases of the PRISMA diagram \cite{MOHER2010336}.
+There, the readers can observe the reviewed articles' status through the PRISMA diagram's different phases \cite{MOHER2010336}.

-We collected in total 2983 articles Fig. \ref{fig:poocentaje_Articulos}, 1271 obtained from IEEE Digital Library, 312 from Web of Science, 1357 from Science Direct, and 43 from IBM Quantum Network Papers published between 2017 and 2021.
+We collected in total 5497 articles [fig:\ref{fig:poocentaje_Articulos}], 1962 obtained from IEEE Digital Library, 1261 from Web of Science, 2224 from Science Direct, 45 from IBM Quantum Network Papers, and 5 articles from other sources published between 2017 and 2022.
 IBM Quantum Network Papers is an index maintained by IBM \url{https://airtable.com/shr5QnbLgraHRPx35/tblqDKDgMVdH6YGSE}.
 The query strings used for the search process were "quantum machine learning", "quantum deep learning", or "quantum neural network*".
-At the end of the study, we identified 52 articles that met the inclusion criteria, as we explain below.
-A summary of the identification and selection of the articles included in this systematic literature review can be seen in the PRISMA diagram Fig. \ref{fig:PRISMA}.
+At the end of the study, we identified 94 articles that met the inclusion criteria, as we explain below.
+A summary of the identification and selection of the articles included in this systematic literature review can be seen in the PRISMA diagram [fig:\ref{fig:PRISMA}].